-Items 9-12 - Fuels, Utilities, and Purchased Water (Farm Share Only)
+5.7.2.2 Fuels, Utilities, & Purchased Water (Farm Share Only): Items 9-12

 These questions ask for the total spent for the farm share of utilities, fuels and irrigation water.
 Farm record books (and the IRS 1040F) have an entry for total gasoline, fuel and oil expenses.
 Only the FARM SHARE should be reported, which is whatever the operation took as its business expense on its tax form and/or income statement.
-One way to help the operator report here, especially if his records are itemized differently, is to remind him of how the costs would have been incurred, such as for operating irrigation pumps, drying equipment, motor vehicles, machinery, etc.
+One way to help the operator report here, especially if his records are itemized differently, is to remind him/her of how the costs would have been incurred, such as for operating irrigation pumps, drying equipment, motor vehicles, machinery, etc.